Maintenance Terms and Definitions Guide

 Asset Hierarchy: An organized index of all your maintenance equipment, machines, and individual components and how they work together.
 The organized structure helps maintenance teams understand the relationship among assets.

-Asset Lifecycle: Is the various stages involved in the management of an asset.
+Asset Lifecycle: The various stages involved in the management of an asset.
 It starts with the planning stages when the need for an asset is identified and continues through its useful life and eventual replacement or disposal.

 Asset Management: The process of maintaining and tracking a company’s assets and effectively using those assets to gain value.
 Read Full Description